ebikatsudon/VTubeStudio/Recording-Streaming-with-OBS.md

 ### IMPORTANT: The following following installation guide mentions "Resize Output (source size)".
 DO NOT FOLLOW THIS STEP AS IT MAY BREAK YOUR OBS SCENES!!!!!

-You can find it here: https://docs.offworld.live/#/obs-spout-plugin/README
+You can find the Spout2 OBS plugin installation guide here: https://docs.offworld.live/#/obs-spout-plugin/README

 **IF IT FAILS TO INSTALL,** try using the other installer (they have two, one "manual" and one "automatic").
 Also, try running the installer as admin.